A quest to map and explore a little known river deep in North America’s largest wetland…

 So I called up Chuck Brill, an American real estate agent and experienced angler, hunter, and all-around outdoorsman, who had expressed an earlier interest in joining me on one of my adventures.
 It was pretty short notice—-3 weeks.
 I wanted to go in June before most of the sea ice had melted and the polar bears—which normally are out on the ice hunting seals—-had come ashore, when they are at their most dangerous.
 Chuck expressed an immediate interest, and before long we were on a float plane together heading due north to Hudson Bay.

 Our pilot dropped us off on the Brant River’s mouth, out on the open, windswept tundra of the subarctic.
 From there, the plan was to head upriver, taking the Brant’s officially nameless western fork, and following it upstream, against the current, for about 150 kilometres, to its swampy headwaters in the middle of an immense, bug-infested muskeg.
 We’d then turn around and paddle the river back to the sea coast, where the pilot could safely land and pick us up again.
 Naturally, it would have been much easier, and nicer, to take a helicopter to the river’s headwaters, get dropped there, and paddle downriver with the current to Hudson Bay.
 But the cost for the helicopter charter was around $25,000, and there was no guarantee we could even fit our canoe into the chopper.
-My sponsors weren’t thrilled at that price tag.
-And part of being an explorer is figuring out how to do things on a budget.
+Part of being an explorer is figuring out how to do things on a budget.
 A float plane could land at the river’s mouth for about half the cost.
 Sure, we’d have to cover twice the distance, including an arduous upriver journey doing things this way, but with limited funds there was no other option.
 Plus, it makes a better adventure.

 We managed to cover about 15-20 kilometres a day on our upriver travel in our brand new 15-foot canoe, provided by Nova Craft.
 The river at times passed through shallow, rock filled rapids, where abundant speckled trout were to be found, and at others through wider, calmer stretches, where we caught northern pike.